ciganeshima/Hotel-DB/README.md

 # Hotel-DB
-coursework Django + SQLite
+coursework Django + postgreSQL

 Coursework on the basics of working with databases.
-The project "Hotel Information System" was created on the basis of Django, HTML, SQLite
+The project "Hotel Information System" was created on the basis of Django, HTML, postgreSQL